abhishek-niranjan/abhishek-niranjan.github.io/_pages/about.md

 * Deep Learning
 * Natural Language Processing

 Given my research interests, I have been involved with **Data Science** Positions in the Energy Industy.
 Since been fascinated with the intersection of Data Science with Energy, Finance and Transportation sectors.
-Also, I am a keen follower of **Blockchain Technology** and really wish to add to my skillset in future.
+Also, I am a keen follower of **Blockchain Technology** and really wish to add it to my skillset in future.

 # Hobbies